eithannak29/debugpy-attacher/README.md

 3. **Run your Python program**: You can run your Python process however you want - from terminal, command line, IDE, or any other method

 4. **Attach the debugger** (choose one):
+   - **Auto-Attach (Beta)**: Enable auto-attach to automatically connect when new debugpy processes are detected
    - **Auto**: Click the status bar item (bottom right) when live monitoring is active
    - **Manual**: Press `Cmd+Shift+P` → "Debugpy: Attach to Process"